adrianazper/banda-song-generator/README.md

 # banda-song-generator
-A simple generator to generate a song at random to play at gigs.
+A song generator that lets you filter the genre that you want.
+The song included the key (tono that it is in).